amilajack/alfred/README.md

 * Simplicity
 * Reusability

+## Community

+All feedback and suggestions are welcome!

+- 💬 Join the community on [Spectrum](https://spectrum.chat/alfred)
+- 📣 Stay up to date on new features and announcements on [@alfredpkg](https://twitter.com/alfredpkg).

 ## Support

 If this project is saving you (or your team) time, please consider supporting it on Patreon 👍 thank you!